guigolab/rnaget-client/README.md

 # GA4GH rnaget API demo client

-This is a demo client implementation for the GA4GH rnaget API.
-Please have a look at the [API schema](https://github.com/ga4gh-rnaseq/schema) for more information.
+This is a demo client implementation for the GA4GH [RNAget API](https://github.com/ga4gh-rnaseq/schema).
 The implementation consists in a command line application written in Go and covers the basic functionalities of the API.

 ## Installation instructions